DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/intro/offline-install.md

     1. Run `helm upgrade` .

-        Before upgrading, it is recommended to replace the  `global.imageRegistry` field in __mcamel-mysql.yaml__ with the image repository address currently used.
+        Before upgrading, it is recommended to replace the  `global.imageRegistry` field in __mcamel-mysql.yaml__ with the container registry address currently used.

         ```shell
-        export imageRegistry={your image repository}
+        export imageRegistry={your-registry}
         ```

         ```shell